 Disability rights and responsibilities in schools

 Every child should have access to an education.
-This page explains the laws in place to make sure students with disability have the right to take part in education on the same basis as their peers without disability.
+This page explains the laws in place to make sure students with disability have the right to take part in education on the same basis as students without disability.

-The information can help you work with schools and other education providers to support your child’s needs.
+The information on this page can help you work with schools and other education providers to support your child’s needs.

 For an Easy English version of this topic see: